 2. Compact Stroller - When we began our hunt for a stroller, the number one criteria I had was to make sure it was lightweight and able to fold up compactly.
 We are always outside on-the-go and the thought of fumbling around with a heavy and bulky stroller sounded so stressful.
 We ended up purchasing the Maxi-Cosi Zelia 5-in-1 Modular Travel System and we love it!
 The car seat can fit straight into the stroller for quick trips or you can put a bassinet in so baby can nap.

 3. Pack-n-Play - This portable crib is easy to set-up anywhere and it will give you peace of mind that your baby has a safe place to sleep and hangout during travels.
 A portable bassinet works well too!

 4. Outfits - When I'm packing up Scout's clothing I tend to put her clothing into two categories, the “cute” outfits for outings, dining out and any other photo ops and secondly her more basics for chilling out.
-Scout is notorious for having big spit-ups and overflowing her diaper at times.
+Babies are notorious for having big spit-ups and overflowing diapers at times.
 So I try to save my favorite outfits for special occasions and keep my fingers crossed that she doesn't stain them immediately.
-I always carry a few extra onesies in my bag just in case disaster strikes.
+I always carry a few extra onesies in my diaper bag just in case disaster strikes.

 For all you folks taking lots of Instagram pics, I also highly recommend carrying an extra outfit for mommy and daddy.
 I cannot tell you how many times I've needed to change my outfit because I've got vomit (or worse!) on me from little Scout.
 Always be prepared!